-Special Issue of CR: The New Centennial Review, “(In)finite Ecologies”
+Special Issue of CR: The New Centennial Review vol. 22, no. 2: “(In)finite Ecologies”

-Guest editors: Katherine Greulich, Christine Peffer, and Garth Sabo (Michigan State University)
+Guest editors: Christine Bennett, Katherine Greulich, and Garth Sabo (Michigan State University)

 In his contribution to a recent collection on Eco-Deconstruction, Michael Marder weighs the dearth of specific, named references to the field of ecology within Derrida’s corpus against the philosopher’s demonstrated interest in topics routinely dubbed “ecological.”
 Derrida, he concludes, was “allergic to ‘ecology.’”
 It stands out, then, that one of few times Derrida refers to ecology by name occurs in “Faith and Knowledge.”
 There, he grounds his concept of autoimmunity in ecological thinking’s response to the threat of the “teletechnoscientific” media apparatus.
 To inoculate itself against irrelevancy and compete for epistemological footholds, “a certain vague ecologist spirit” must domesticate the apparatus in order to spread its own message, despite the risks of dissolution, interpretation, and appropriation these pose to ecology’s holistic philosophy (“Faith and Knowledge” 92).
 Derrida invites ecologists, along with “humanists” and “believers of all countries,” to “unite in an International of anti-teletechnologism!”
 (92).
 Much like medical cases of autoimmune disorders, in which bodily immune systems attack their own defenses, Derridean autoimmunity names the threat concepts face when they must adopt the strategies of that to which they are fundamentally opposed.
 How, in other words, can ecological thought maintain its theoretical integrity while also broadening its reach to compete with so many other ways of knowing for the attention of the populace?